 Talent and leadership: Our students benefit from excellent educators at all levels.
 Our talented teaching faculty and school leaders enjoy regular professional development and tap into the shared resources and knowledge of sister schools throughout the CWC Schools network.
-Our teaching and leadership styles are heavily influenced by the success of other high-performing schools, such as Larchmont Charter Schools in Los Angeles.
-Visiting schools around the country and speaking with other school leaders allow us to draw from and build upon best practices no matter where they originate.
+Our teaching and leadership styles have been heavily influenced by the success of other high-performing schools, such as Larchmont Charter Schools in Los Angeles.
+Visiting schools around the country and speaking with other schools leaders allows us to draw from and build upon best practices no matter where they originate.